 Under query by E. W. Dunbar, David Rose revealed that in Spain no public meetings can be held, but our believers manage to get together in small groups on Sunday evening.
 One woman heard of Adventist teachings for the first time in a sermon against our people in a city cathedral.
-Her curiosity was aroused and she attended our meeting, only to find that the truth she sought was grander than she thought.
+Her curiosity was aroused and that the truth she sought was grander than she thought.
 Today she is rejoicing with our people as a baptized member of the church.